The Transfer Agreement: Reception

-The book was met with criticism on multiple fronts.
+Historians Ben Halpern and Henry Feingold wrote highly critical reviews.
 Historian Richard S. Levy in Commentary wrote, "[Black] relies on outmoded secondary works, makes numerous errors, and distorts his subject [...]
 Black’s neglect of the secondary scholarly literature is perverse and leads him to his most serious error of judgment—drastic overestimation of the political and economic efficacy of the boycott weapon."
 He further described the book as "conspiracy-mongering, innuendo, and sensationalism."